StuartCox3107/street-art-at-home/README.md

 The concept of the search bar is to drive users towards the commercial aspects of the site, and will search product titles and description only (eg, not blog and cities entries).

+A footer will appear on the home page only to avoid cluttering other pages.

 ### All products

 [Desktop Wireframe](wireframes/all_productsdesktop.png) <sub><sup> or </sup></sub>